AsterAether/CharacterCustomizer/config_values.md

 * **LoaderLevelMaxShield:** Loader: The max shield per level your survivor gets
 * **LoaderLevelMoveSpeed:** Loader: The move speed per level your survivor gets
 * **LoaderLevelRegen:** Loader: The regen per level your survivor gets.
+* **SwingFistBaseMaxStock:** SwingFist: Maximum number of charges this skill can carry.
+* **SwingFistBaseRechargeInterval:** SwingFist: How long it takes for this skill to recharge after being used.
+* **SwingFistBeginSkillCooldownOnSkillEnd:** SwingFist: Whether or not the cooldown waits until it leaves the set state
+* **SwingFistCanceledFromSprinting:** SwingFist: Sprinting will actively cancel this ability.
+* **SwingFistIsBullets:** SwingFist: Whether or not it has bullet reload behavior
+* **SwingFistIsCombatSkill:** SwingFist: Whether or not this is considered a combat skill.
+* **SwingFistMustKeyPress:** SwingFist: The skill can't be activated if the key is held.
+* **SwingFistNoSprint:** SwingFist: Whether or not the usage of this skill is mutually exclusive with sprinting.
+* **SwingFistRechargeStock:** SwingFist: How much stock to restore on a recharge.
+* **SwingFistRequiredStock:** SwingFist: How much stock is required to activate this skill.
+* **SwingFistShootDelay:** SwingFist: Time between bullets for bullet-style weapons
+* **SwingFistStockToConsume:** SwingFist: How much stock to deduct when the skill is activated.
-* **WhirlwindBaseMaxStock:** Whirlwind: Maximum number of charges this skill can carry.
+* **ThrowPylonBaseMaxStock:** ThrowPylon: Maximum number of charges this skill can carry.
-* **WhirlwindBaseRechargeInterval:** Whirlwind: How long it takes for this skill to recharge after being used.
+* **ThrowPylonBaseRechargeInterval:** ThrowPylon: How long it takes for this skill to recharge after being used.
-* **WhirlwindBeginSkillCooldownOnSkillEnd:** Whirlwind: Whether or not the cooldown waits until it leaves the set state
+* **ThrowPylonBeginSkillCooldownOnSkillEnd:** ThrowPylon: Whether or not the cooldown waits until it leaves the set state
-* **WhirlwindCanceledFromSprinting:** Whirlwind: Sprinting will actively cancel this ability.
+* **ThrowPylonCanceledFromSprinting:** ThrowPylon: Sprinting will actively cancel this ability.
-* **WhirlwindIsBullets:** Whirlwind: Whether or not it has bullet reload behavior
+* **ThrowPylonIsBullets:** ThrowPylon: Whether or not it has bullet reload behavior
-* **WhirlwindIsCombatSkill:** Whirlwind: Whether or not this is considered a combat skill.
+* **ThrowPylonIsCombatSkill:** ThrowPylon: Whether or not this is considered a combat skill.
-* **WhirlwindMustKeyPress:** Whirlwind: The skill can't be activated if the key is held.
+* **ThrowPylonMustKeyPress:** ThrowPylon: The skill can't be activated if the key is held.
-* **WhirlwindNoSprint:** Whirlwind: Whether or not the usage of this skill is mutually exclusive with sprinting.
+* **ThrowPylonNoSprint:** ThrowPylon: Whether or not the usage of this skill is mutually exclusive with sprinting.
-* **WhirlwindRechargeStock:** Whirlwind: How much stock to restore on a recharge.
+* **ThrowPylonRechargeStock:** ThrowPylon: How much stock to restore on a recharge.
-* **WhirlwindRequiredStock:** Whirlwind: How much stock is required to activate this skill.
+* **ThrowPylonRequiredStock:** ThrowPylon: How much stock is required to activate this skill.
-* **WhirlwindShootDelay:** Whirlwind: Time between bullets for bullet-style weapons
+* **ThrowPylonShootDelay:** ThrowPylon: Time between bullets for bullet-style weapons
-* **WhirlwindStockToConsume:** Whirlwind: How much stock to deduct when the skill is activated.
+* **ThrowPylonStockToConsume:** ThrowPylon: How much stock to deduct when the skill is activated.